01 Nov How to Plan a Social Media Engagement Strategy | Facebook Linkedin Twitter

 When social media isnt done strategically, it may not be very fruitful.
 It could waste your time and energy, and create a burden, which is why strategy is a good investment of time and staffing resources.

-The foundation for good social media is to clearly understand your business goals, your unique value proposition, your brand image, and who your target audience is.
-If you’re not certain of that, your social media activity will be confusing and you’ll give up.
+I have to say it again, the foundation for good social media is to clearly understand your business goals, your personalized unique value proposition, your relevant brand image, who your specific target audience is, and what their most important immediate pain points are.
+If you’re not certain of that, your social media activity will be confusing and ineffective and you’ll give up.

 Strategy creates focus, clarity, and gets more done so you don’t end up wasting others time or your own.

 Social media wasn’t designed for business, marketing or profit.
 Connecting people and sharing is what it’s all about, something which brings out very positive things.

 A certain imagination, patience, finesse, and interpersonal skill are required to flourish with it.
 Has anyone mastered it?
 I doubt it, however some have built enough connections and traffic that they’re capitalizing on it.